nhoizey/nicolas-hoizey.com/src/articles/2020/05/05/jamstack-is-fast-only-if-you-make-it-so/index.md

 Of course, it reads as AJMstack instead of JAMstack, so I bet I won't be successful promoting it, but at least it feels more accurate.

-It even allows presenting this as a significant [progressive enhancement](/tags/progressive-enhancement/) platform, as we can start with plain old (did I hear "boring"?)
+It even allows presenting this as a great [progressive enhancement](/tags/progressive-enhancement/) platform, as we can start with plain old (did I hear "boring"?)
 Markup…

 ![Mstack single layer](wtf-mstack.png)